 As wolves are getting more accustomed to humans, there is more chance of finding one closer to your house.
-If you want to know how to deal with wolves, then please read on.
+Please read on if you want to know how to deal with wolves.

 If you think you may have had a wolf in your yard, there may be ways to tell.
-Tracks that have been left in your yard and scat can tell you if a wolf has been around your property.
+Tracks left in your yard and scat can tell you if a wolf has been around your property.

 I am writing this article because I have had a few people contact me asking me the best ways to tell if there has been a wolf around their house, as they are worried about their pets.
 I will also give some helpful hints and tips on how to keep wolves away.